Risk and Return

 Expected ROR <r> = pi x ri

 Suppose an investor is making a decision to invest in the stocks of Company XYZ.
 He is not confident about the expected or future price of the stock after 1 year can become any of one of the three possible values (outcomes).
-Before calculation of expected or mean future price, the probability of each possible outcome needs to be ascertained.
+Before calculating of expected or mean future price, the probability of each possible outcome needs to be ascertained.

 Payoff Table for Investment in Stock